thoughtbot/ios-on-rails/book/iOS/finishing_touches.md

 5) Add custom map pin images and pick a tint color for your app.

-6) Insert a date picker into the table view, rather than having it pop up from the bottom as the textView's inputView.
+6) Insert a date picker into the table view, rather than having it pop up from the bottom as the `textView`'s `-inputView`.

 7) Prevent the user from attempting to POST an event if they haven't filled out the required fields.
 Ignore option fields when you're determining validity.